 Skillet Bang Bang Shrimp with Sriracha Dipping Sauce

 All the flavors of the famous bang-bang shrimp without the deep frying!
 I saute shrimp in butter until cooked and serve with a sweet chili and sriracha sauce.
 I’ll share my recipe soon, but this one also looks good.

 Pasta dishes often accompany this seafood spread, but we keep it simple!
-I make a fresh salad, roast some broccoli and serve fresh fruit with a little whipped cream for dessert.
-This year, I’m pairing the meal with some white wine from Dry Farm Wines.
+I make a fresh salad, roast some broccoli, and serve fresh fruit with a little whipped cream for dessert.